- Global dividends shrugged off concerns over global economic growth, rising 7.8% to a first-quarter record of US$263.3bn

 - Janus Henderson expects a record US$1.43 trillion in payments this year, up 4.2% in headline terms, or 5.2% on an underlying basis

 Global dividends shrugged off concerns about the world economy, rising 7.8% on a headline basis in the first quarter, and reaching a first-quarter record of US$263.3bn, according to the latest Janus Henderson Global Dividend Index.
 Underlying growth of 7.5% followed the same trend as large special dividends were offset by negative exchange-rate effects.

 What is the Janus Henderson Global Dividend Index?

-The Janus Henderson Global Dividend Index (JHGDI) is the first of its kind, long-term study into global dividend trends.
-It is a measure of progress that global firms are making in paying their investors an income on their capital.
+The Janus Henderson Global Dividend Index (JHGDI) is a long-term study into global dividend trends.
+It is a measure of progress that global firms are making in paying their investors an income on their capital, using 2009 as a base year with starting index value 100.
 It analyzes dividends paid every quarter by the 1,200 largest firms by market capitalization.

 Be the first to receive the next Global Dividend Index study by subscribing to our Equity Insights.
 Subscribe Now